-You just hit your early 30s and you find it harder to get up every morning than you did even five years ago.
-There’s a general feeling of stiffness over your entire body that never fails.
+You just hit your early 30s.
+You notice that it is harder to get up every morning than it was even five years ago.
+There’s a general feeling of stiffness over your entire body that you can never quite escape.
 You initially wrote it off as just an unfortunate part of the aging process (and even put up with gentle teasing from your friends), but now you’re starting to think there may be something more serious going on.

-You’ve also started losing weight, but you’re not dieting or exercising.
-You originally thought that it was because of your loss of appetite, but even when you DO eat it seems to have no effect.
+You’ve also started losing weight, but not because you are dieting nor exercising.
+You originally thought it was because of you have no appetite or real interest in food, but even when you DO eat it seems to have no effect on your weight.
 All of this has contributed to a sense of depression – something that you’ve never had to deal with previously.
-Unfortunately, these IS something serious going on – these are all among the major early signs and symptoms of rheumatoid arthritis.
+Unfortunately, there IS something serious going on.
+These are just a few of the major early signs and symptoms of rheumatoid arthritis (RA).

-Part of seeking the appropriate medical treatment as quickly as possible involves knowing what to look for.
-That includes information about signs and symptoms and how to know when things get serious.
+A crucial part of seeking appropriate medical treatment as quickly as possible involves knowing what to look for and what to be concerned about.
+Most importantly, it is essential to know when things are getting serious.

-Sadly, the specific cause of rheumatoid arthritis is not something that is currently known – though researchers are working very hard every day to try to find out.
-As a result, there is no cure for the condition – just a series of treatments that can help a person who has been affected live as comfortably as possible.
+Sadly, the specific cause of RA is not something that is currently known – though researchers are working very hard to try to solve this complicated puzzle.
+As a result, there is no cure for the condition at this time.
+All we have are a series of treatments that can help a person who has been affected live as comfortably as possible with their disease.

-There are, however, four categories of potential risk factors that are heavily associated with a person developing rheumatoid arthritis in the first place.
-One of the most prominent of these is genetics – those with an immediately family member who has been diagnosed are four times more likely to develop rheumatoid arthritis themselves.
+There are, however, four categories of potential risk factors that are heavily associated with a person developing RA in the first place.
+One of the most prominent of these is genetics.
+Those with an immediately family member who has been diagnosed are four times more likely to develop RA themselves.
 Risk factors of the environment also play a role, as everything from pollution to secondhand smoke to traumatic events could be enough to trigger the disease.

-Hormones also seem to play an important role, as evidenced by the significant portion of women who develop rheumatoid arthritis.
-As stated, your lifestyle will also play a determining factor – particularly choices like smoking.
+Hormones also seem to play an important role, as evidenced by the significant portion of women (vs. men) who develop RA.
+As previously stated, your lifestyle choices can also play a determining factor – particularly choices like smoking.

-Luckily, the signs and symptoms of early onset rheumatoid arthritis ARE heavily documented.
+Luckily, the signs and symptoms of early onset RA ARE heavily documented.
 Experts agree that the most common initial symptoms are as follows:

 If you begin to experience any of these initial signs, you should absolutely consult your doctor to schedule a physical examination.
-Outside of the symptoms directly associated with rheumatoid arthritis, there are a number of indirect signs to be on the lookout for, too.
-These include but are not limited to ones like:
+Don’t continue to ignore your body.
+It’s trying to tell you something is wrong.
+Outside of the symptoms directly associated with RA, there are a number of indirect signs to be on the lookout for, too.
+These include, but are not limited to, ones like:

-If you are living with rheumatoid arthritis, it is always important to seek treatment as quickly as possible.
-Though there is no cure, there ARE steps you can take to delay some of the more severe damage to your body it may cause and allow you to continue to live a long, healthy life.
-A doctor will likely prescribe you certain DMARDs, or “disease-modifying antirheumatic drugs” like methotrexate, sulfasalazine, anakinra and more.
-Anti-inflammatory agents and in certain extreme cases surgery have also proven to be helpful.
+If you are living with RA, it is always important to seek treatment as quickly as possible.
+Though there is no cure, there ARE steps you can take to delay some of the more severe damage to your body that RA may cause.
+These treatments can allow you to continue to live a long, healthy life.
+A doctor will likely prescribe you certain disease-modifying antirheumatic drugs (DMARDs) like methotrexate, sulfasalazine, anakinra and more.
+Anti-inflammatory agents and, in certain extreme cases, surgery have also proven to be helpful.

-You should also take steps to limit any exposure to lifestyle factors associated with the disease.
-If you’re a smoker, quit.
-If you don’t exercise, start.
-Change your diet to help maintain not just a healthy body, but to fight the disease through diet.
-Likewise, there is some evidence that dietary supplements like omega-3 fatty acids can also help both mitigate long-term damage and assist a person in dealing with the day-to-day struggles of rheumatoid arthritis on an ongoing basis.
+You should also take steps to limit any exposure to lifestyle factors that are associated with the disease.
+If you’re a smoker, quit now.
+If you don’t exercise, it’s time to start.
+Change your diet to help maintain not just a healthy body, but to fight the inflammation the disease causes through diet.
+Likewise, there is some evidence that dietary supplements like omega-3 fatty acids can also help both mitigating long-term damage and assisting a person in dealing with the day-to-day struggles of RA on an ongoing basis.